Does Mars Have Moons?

 Image Credit: NASA

-Deimos, whose name means flight or “to flee,” is the smaller of Mars’ diminutive moons, with an average equatorial circumference of only 38 km across.
-However, unlike his brother Phobos, Deimos has a much higher orbit at just over 20,000 km above the planet’s surface and requires about 30 hrs to orbit the planet.
+Deimos, whose name means flight or “to flee,” is the smaller of Mars’ diminutive moons, with a mean radius of 3.9 miles.
+However, unlike his brother Phobos, Deimos has a much higher orbit at just over 20,000 km above the planet’s surface and requires about 30 hrs to orbit Mars.
+[5]

 Resources